Once you decide to outsource software development, choosing the right type of pricing

 Putting it all together

-The choice of the right type of cooperation must always depend on the nature of a project.
+The choice between time and material vs fixed price vs scope-based models must always depend on the nature of a project.
 In short, the Time and Material model should be your default option.
 Fixed-price contracts fit well only a limited number of short-term software projects when all the payment terms may be determined in advance.
 And Scope Based Model will bring the expected results only if you trust your developers and have established business relationships with them.